VivekDhoundiyal/ML-Learning/README.md

 # Learning Folder
 In this folder I will add all learnings in python step by step

-#1: Template
+# Templates
-In this folder I will add all the templates which can be used for starting project
+In this folder I will add all the templates which can be used for starting project as per type of machine learning

+#Step 1: Data Preprocessing

+# Supervised Learning
-#2: Regression
+#Step 2: Regression
+#Step 3: Classification

+# Unsupervised Learning
+#Step 4: Clustering